MoserMichael/cstuff/all/blog/_posts/2018-05-28-interrrviews.md

 ### Hiring rituals of high tech companies

-Software companies invest a lot of thought into the interview process - it is supposed to determine the character of the workforce and by extension to shape the culture of the company.
+Software companies invest a lot of thought into the interview process - it is supposed to determine the character of the workforce and by extension to shape the culture of a company.
 On the receiving side: the nature of the questions may give the interviewee some hints about the company / work culture at the place; The way they ask questions may also provide for some hints on the character of an interviewer; However, be warned: this guesswork may also lead to exactly the wrong conclusions - for example in larger companies one may not end up working for an interviewer, however a lot may depend on the personality of your future supervisor.

-In any event: beware, all the information in this text should be taken with a grain of salt: people are imperfect - it may be that your interviewer is a swell person and the job is the job of your dreams; it's just that they don't know better.
+In any event: beware, all the information in this text should be taken with a grain of salt: people are imperfect - it may be that your interviewer is a swell person and the job is the job of your dreams; it's just that they don't know any better.
 In any event take the job that pays your bills and don't believe any advise you read on the internet.

 Approaches: there are potentially different priorities at evaluating prospective employees
 * testing knowledge